Skip to navigation Skip to content

 • If the customer has sold their previous principal home and intends to use all or part of the proceeds of sale to renovate and move into a property they own which is recorded on REBS:

 • The amount from proceeds of sale intended for renovation is exempt under the assets test if the renovations occur before they move into the new principal home.
-Once the former REBS coded property is their principal residence, no asset test exemption applies to any proceeds from the sale, see Selling a home
+Once the former REBS coded property is their principal residence, no asset test exemption applies to any proceeds from the sale, see Sale of principal home

 • The new principal home should no longer be assessed unless there is excess land that is not exempt as curtilage.
 Go to Step 3